Opa-locka, Florida: Government

-The city of Opa-locka was incorporated in 1926, and operates under a commission/city manager form of government.
+The city of Opa-locka was incorporated in 1926 and operates under a commission/city manager form of government.
 The city commission consists of the mayor and four commissioners, who are responsible for enacting ordinances, resolutions, and regulations governing the city, and appointing the members of various advisory boards, the city manager, city attorney, and city clerk.
 As chief administrative officer, the city manager is responsible for the enforcement of laws and ordinances, and the appointment and supervision of the city's department heads.
 Municipal services include police, sanitation, water and sewer services, storm water services, maintenance of streets and infrastructure, and recreational activities.
 The financial reporting entity, under which the financial statements are prepared, includes all the activities and functions for which the city is financially accountable.

 The federal government has been investigating the city's government since at least 2013.
 In 2014, auditors reported that basic bookkeeping was non-existent.
 The Miami Herald reported the mayor and other officials were using city funds for their own benefit.
 In 2016, the city manager and public works supervisor were arrested, charged with extortion of money in exchange for city permits.
 Both quickly pled guilty.
 The city's water system had been used by city workers as means of collecting money for their own use.
 In August 2016 the city asked the county to take over the system.

-Police
+Opa-locka Police Department

-In 2022, the city hired Broward County law enforcement officer Scott Israel as its Police Chief, replacing acting police chief Michael Steel, who had been in the position since Steve Barreira resigned in late October 2021 after just months on the job.
+The city is served by the Opa-locka Police Department, located at the Opa-locka Government Center at 740 Fisherman Street.
+The department has an authorized force of 54 sworn officers and 10 civilian support staff.
+Since 2022, the chief of police has been Scott Israel, a former Broward County Sheriff who was hired in 2022 to replace acting police chief Michael Steel, who had been in the position since Steve Barreira resigned in late October 2021 after just months on the job.
 In 2019, Israel In a 2013 editorial, the Miami Herald called the city "crime-plagued" and the police department "deeply troubled".
-Florida Governor Ron DeSantis suspended Israel from his Broward County position in 2019 (replacing him with Gregory Tony) citing Israel's responses to the Fort Lauderdale airport shooting and the Stoneman Douglas High School shooting.
-Israel appealed his removal to the Florida Senate.
-The Senate appointed former Senate President J. Dudley Goodlette (R) to serve as special master to hear the testimony and evidence.
-After conducting a trial, Goodlette issued his report in September 2019, finding the removal was improper and recommending Israel be reinstated.
-Bob Gualtieri, chairman of the panel investigating the Parkland shooting and sheriff of Pinellas County, said he didn’t think Israel should be suspended: "He had some personnel that failed.
-Any law enforcement organization is going to have people that fail.
-And just because individuals fail doesn’t mean that the leader of the organization is a failure.”
-Despite the special master report and recommendation, however, the Florida Senate held a special session on October 23, 2019, and voted 25–15 to uphold the suspension.
+Florida Governor Ron DeSantis suspended Israel from his Broward County position in 2019 (replacing him with Gregory Tony), citing Israel's responses to the Fort Lauderdale airport shooting and the Stoneman Douglas High School shooting.